Big History: Historian’s Big History

+This perspective differs from versions of Big History that rely mainly on complexity science or cosmic evolution.
+Historian-centered work argues that human societies require interpretive tools from the humanities, including textual analysis and institutional history.
+Recent scholarship has applied these ideas to specific regions and periods, showing how human development can be studied within the broader context of cosmology, geology, and biology.

 Criticism of Big History

 Critics of Big History, including sociologist Frank Furedi, have deemed the discipline an "anti-humanist turn of history."
 The Big History narrative has also been challenged for failing to engage with the methodology of the conventional history discipline.
 According to historian and educator Sam Wineburg of Stanford University, Big History eschews the interpretation of texts in favor of a purely scientific approach, thus becoming "less history and more of a kind of evolutionary biology or quantum physics."